rgommezz/react-native-offline/README.md

 `actionTypes`: array with additional action types to intercept that don't fulfil the RegExp criteria.
 For instance, it's useful for actions that carry along refreshing data, such as `REFRESH_LIST`.

 `queueReleaseThrottle`: waiting time in ms between dispatches when flushing the offline queue.
 Useful to reduce the server pressure when coming back online.
 Defaults to 50ms.

+`shouldDequeueSelector`: state selector used to control if the queue should be released on connection change.
+Returning `true` releases the queue, returning `false` prevents queue release.
+Note, if the result of `shouldDequeueSelector` changes *while* the queue is being released, the queue will not halt.
+If you want to halt the queue *while* is being released, please see relevant FAQ section.

 ##### Thunks Config
 For `redux-thunk` library, the async flow is wrapped inside functions that will be lazily evaluated when dispatched, so our store is able to dispatch functions as well.
 Therefore, the configuration differs: